Koharu24/mBERT_crosslingual_rd/README.md

 ## Reproducing the result

 Clone this repo and navigate into its home directory.
-Alao make sure [Bun](https://bun.sh/) is installed.
+Also make sure [Bun](https://bun.sh/) is installed.

 ### Run the scraper